Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it signs the outcome of a gate-approved action and links it to the approval signature, distinguishing it from sibling tools like gate_action and sign_action.
+The description clearly states the tool's purpose: 'Sign the outcome of a gate-approved action and bind it to the approval signature as a bilateral receipt'.
+This specific verb+resource combination effectively distinguishes it from siblings like gate_action or sign_action.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.